soveran/ohm/examples/polymorphism.markdown

     >> User.all.map(&:class)
     => [User, SuperUser]

-Whereas the subclass `all` collections contain only objects of that subclass:
+Whereas the subclass `all` collections contain only objects of that subclass and its descendants:

     >> SuperUser.all.map(&:name)
     => ["lenny"]